Every company has a communal intelligence of data, information, processes, resources, and more than forms its knowledge base.

 Internal Knowledge Base Explained

-With this, one can easily store handbooks, guidelines, policies, and share details and actual results cross-departmentally.
+With this, one can easily store handbooks, guidelines, and policies, and share details and actual results cross-departmentally.
 It means that whether businesses are sharing a long or short document, there is something that works like Wikipedia for that specific business.

 This knowledge base serves as an internal guide center where your employees easily and quickly can access reliable information.